 A successful project starts with planning and evaluation.
-Without a detailed roadmap, you risk ending up in the chaos of missed deadlines, underestimated tasks and failed objectives.
-Agile story points estimation methods help developers see a bigger picture and update a client on approximate budget and timeframes.
+Without a detailed roadmap, you risk ending up in the chaos of missed deadlines, underestimated tasks, and failed objectives.
+Agile story points estimation methods help developers see the bigger picture and update a client on approximate budgets and timeframes.

-The Rocketech experts have prepared a short swimlanes project estimation overview to explain the method’s process and goals.
+The Rocketech experts have prepared a short overview of the swimlanes project estimation to explain the method’s process and goals.

 Relative Estimation Methods

 The cornerstone of the agile software development approach is estimating what needs to be done in story points rather than in hours.
 Although relative estimation methods pose certain challenges in communication with the client, they have long proved efficient.

 The difference between absolute and relative estimations is that the latter compare tasks to each other rather than assign them a number of hours for completion.
 It makes the process easier and minimizes arguments and contradictions.

 It is much easier for the development team to agree on the relative size of a work item than to estimate its development in hours.
 However, there usually should be a reference task to depart from.
 Typically, they are set by default according to the team’s previous experience.